 The Company expects the pipeline of European infrastructure transactions to remain robust.
 Historically, financial guarantees had been an essential component of capital markets financings for European infrastructure projects.
-Because of the difficulties experienced by the financial guarantee industry since the onset of the credit crisis, these financings have been largely funded with relatively short-term bank loans.
+Because of the difficulties experienced by the financial guarantee industry since the onset of the financial crisis, these financings have been largely funded with relatively short-term bank loans.
 The Company expects that its European infrastructure opportunities will increase as the global economic environment stabilises and issuers return to the public markets for financings and that institutional investors will utilise financial guarantees again, as they value the Company's underwriting skills and surveillance functions as well as the value of the Company's guarantees.

-At 31st December 2011, gross outstanding par insured was £19,716.4m and net par after reinsurance was £361.2m.
-Of this, 85.3% related to public finance exposures and 14.7% to structured finance exposures.
+At 31st December 2012, gross outstanding par insured was £17,975.1m and net par after reinsurance was £317.8m.
+Of this, 85.87% related to public finance exposures and 14.13% to structured finance exposures.